A blue illustration of a parent holding a baby with a landscape of a mountain and trees in the background

 Pregnancy and birth are two of the most intense physical and emotional experiences a body can endure.
 Then, once you finally welcome your baby into the world, your whole life becomes different.
-Your hormones shift rapidly, your body is still changing, your sleep patterns are all over the place—and you’re learning how to raise a new human in real-time.
-It’s no wonder that so many parents develop postpartum blues.
+Your hormones shift rapidly, your body is still changing, your sleep patterns are all over the place — and you’re learning how to raise a new human in real-time.
+It’s no wonder that so many parents experience postpartum blues.

 Baby blues are considered a common postpartum symptom, not a psychiatric disorder.
 Peaking on the fourth or fifth day post-delivery, the blues may last for a few days, but they usually go away on their own, and they should not interfere with your ability to care for yourself and your baby.